Jdouville8/justin-douville-fern-demo/README.md

 ## API Endpoints

-The Green Room API provides the following core functionality:
+The Plant Room API provides the following core functionality:

 - **Plant Management**
   - `POST /plant` - Add a new plant